What do they do?

-PIPs/TIPs live in tropical Queensland from early Spring until late Autumn and form large roosting and breeding colonies on some of Queensland’s many offshore islands.
-Some birds roost intermittently in small groups on the mainland coast and a few birds nest at scattered locations on the mainland coast of Queensland.
+Torresian/Pied Imperial Pigeons (TIPs/PIPs) live in tropical Queensland from early Spring until late Autumn.
+The majority form large roosting and breeding colonies on some of Queensland’s many offshore islands, flying daily to feed on the mainland.
+A small proportion of the total population nest at scattered locations along the mainland coast.

-Excreted seeds get dispersed widely because these birds are strong fliers and range over a wide area as they search for native tree fruits at the right stage of ripeness.
-Seeds in PIP/TIP droppings are ready to sprout and grow into new rainforest trees that will benefit future generations of birds and many other species including humans.
+PIPs/TIPs are strong fliers and range over a large area while searching for native tree fruits at the perfect stage of ripeness.
+Therefore the seeds they excrete get dispersed very widely and grow into new trees that will benefit future generations of birds and many other species including humans.

 During the day PIPs/TIPs can be spotted in many coastal areas of Queensland as they fly out early in the morning to search for food and return to their nesting and roosting sites in the late afternoon.
 Individuals and small groups may also be spotted in parks and gardens where they sometimes find native trees with ripe fruit.

-When a pair of PIPs/TIPs is ready to breed, the male and female birds build their nest together.
-Then one partner stays, in order to attend the nest continuously.
-The other partner goes off to forage for the whole day.
-They swap duties the next day.
-This pattern continues while they incubate their single egg and raise their chick.
+When a pair of PIPs/TIPs is ready to breed, the male and female birds build a nest together, usually a simple platform of leafy twigs, sometimes just bare twigs.
+After the egg is laid, one partner stays, in order to attend the nest continuously while the other partner goes off to forage.
+The foraging partner returns in the late afternoon, or sometimes the next morning, and then the pair swap duties for the next day.

 Large chicks start to scramble around their nest tree and make short flights close by.
 However, they remain near the nest until they are fully grown.
 They need to be strong enough for their first non-stop long flight over the sea to the mainland.

 Almost all PIPs/TIPS leave Queensland for a short winter break when they migrate to Papua New Guinea.
-A few stragglers remain behind in some years.
-After a few months absence, the travelling flocks return to Queensland in late August and early September and start the next breeding season.
+Sometimes a few stragglers remain behind, probably late-hatching birds that were not yet strong enough to migrate.
+After a few months absence, the travelling flocks return to Queensland in August and early September, and then start the next breeding season.

 Read more here if you are interested in helping with research and conservation in Queensland.